-AT&T also communicates its human rights policy directly to suppliers and expects them to recognize and abide by it.
-It is posted on the AT&T’s Supplier Portal, along with other policies and materials that explain our supply chain sustainability approach.
+AT&T also communicates our Human Rights Policy directly to all suppliers and expects them to recognize and abide by it.

 Transparency and Governance

-Click on the blue italicized material topics for more information: Customer privacy; Responsible marketing and transparency of offers; Internet governance; Transparent public policy engagement; Freedom of expression; Bribery and corruption
+Click on the blue italicized material topics for more information: Customer privacy; Responsible marketing and transparency of offers; Internet governance; Transparent public policy engagement; Freedom of expression and human rights; Bribery and corruption